 As already mentioned though Frittelli and Kim threw all of these stats out of the window, while although 2022 winner Glover had an eighth at the Charles Schwab four starts prior he had managed nothing better than 37th in his previous three starts.
 To be honest then we seem to be looking at an event where ‘anything goes’ form wise coming in.

 As I mentioned earlier TPC Deere Run basically offers up a barrage of birdie’s and this is reflected in the winning score over recent years.

 The ‘highest’ winning scores we have seen in recent years was Perry’s -16 back in 2008 and Bryson Dechambeau’s winning total of -18 in 2017, while the lowest was Michael Kim’s -27 in 2018.

 The average winning score though tends to be around the -20 mark and last year saw Glover triumph with -19.

-We look set as a whole for dry sunny conditions with temperatures in the high 80s or even low 90s all week.
-There is however a small possibility of a storm on Friday at the time of writing.
+After the potential for a storm early in the week we look set as a whole for a dry sunny tournament with temperatures in the high 80s or even low 90s all week.
+There is however a possibility of a storm on Sunday at the time of writing.

 As I always say though this could all change!

 I have gone with four players this week as follows;